nancy567a/myPascoConnect/README.md

 ## Author

-**Nancy Hood**
+- **Name**: Nancy Hood
-Email: nancy567hood@outlook.com
+- **Email**: nancy567hood@outlook.com
-Website: myPascoConnect
+- **Website**: myPascoConnect

-*Master in Full Stack Development*
+- Nancy Hood Master in Full Stack Development.
-Nancy is a seasoned software engineer with over a decade of experience in building scalable web applications.
-She specializes in React and Node.js and is passionate about creating tools that improve daily life.
-Nancy is known for her collaborative spirit and dedication to open-source contributions.
+- Nancy is a seasoned software engineer with over a decade of experience in building scalable web applications.
+- Nancy Hood specializes in React and Node.js and is passionate about creating tools that improve daily life.
+- Nancy is known for her collaborative spirit and dedication to open-source contributions.

 ## Getting Started